SirKentTheGr/ForcePOINT/Day2.md

 10. What information is required for initial contact?
 11. What is the Preferred way to upgrade an Engine?
 12. What are 3 ways to Deploy Mgt.
 Client?
+13. How any standby servers are supported in SMC HA?
+(Mgt)

 ## POLICIES